ogutu-23/dsc-phase-3-project/README.md

 * Patients with heart disease tend to have a lower maximum heart rate achieved compared to those without heart disease.
 * Higher rest ecg higher chances of having the disease.

+## Models

+Two models were trained and evaluated on the dataset:

+Logistic Regression: A logistic regression model was trained to predict the probability of [target variable] based on the input features.
+Decision Trees: A decision tree classifier was trained to predict the class labels of the target variable.

+## Results

+The performance of each model was evaluated using accuracy, precision, recall, F1-score, and confusion matrices.
+The results are summarized below:

+Logistic Regression

+Accuracy: [1.00]
+Classification Report: [   precision    recall  f1-score   support

+           0       1.00      1.00      1.00        29
+           1       1.00      1.00      1.00        32]